kondratyusha/cse15l-lab-reports/lab-report-week-1.md

 ## 4. Moving Files over SSH with SCP

-* We will be moving and using WhereAmI.java file to demonstrate the SCP and diffent directories on different machines.
+* We will be moving and using WhereAmI.java file to demonstrate the SCP and different directories on different machines.
 * Create WhereAmI.java file on your machine.
 ```
 class WhereAmI {